DimaKav/dimakav.github.io/index.md

 #### 5. Picasso Painted It

 This app was developed with a team of data scientists, front-end, and back-end engineers as a project for my first build week at Lambda School in ~4 days.
-The user inputs a photo which gets processes by a deep learning style transfer algorithm to be rendered in a style of a Picasso painting.
+The user inputs a photo which gets processed by a deep learning style transfer algorithm to be rendered in a style of a Picasso painting.
 [Site.](https://picasso-frontend.netlify.com/)

 #### 6. Tweetmate